reasonwithoutrestraint/site/mkdocs/docs/Original/Ethics/My Position/Moral Reasons.md

 			+ Not Seperateness of Persons => Impartial Consequentialism, ???

 0. Standard Personal reasons - I satisfy my interests
+	- Not a moral theory.
+Doesn't specify rules for everyone.
 1. Speaker-personal reasons - everyone satisfy my interests
+	- Indexical, so not a moral theory.
 	- While not inconsistent, really doesn't make sense.
 It violates a constraint implicit in normative judgments, that others have reason to accept your principle.
 E.g. "You are morally forbidden from stealing from me when it benefits you, but I am morally permitted to do so when it benefits me".
 Strictly speaking, it is not a contradiction, but it does seem weird (like saying "X is true but I don't believe X").
+====> Below here are substantive questions.
+The above don't qualify as moral theories.
+They don't fulfill the role that moral discourse plays.
 2. Interpersonal reasons - everyone satisfy their interests
-	- While not inconsistent, violates the *interpersonal* nature of moral judgments, i.e. that others make interpersonal demands on the actions of others.
+	- While not inconsistent, violates the *interpersonal* nature of moral judgments, i.e. that others make interpersonal demands on the actions of others (and that we are sometimes answerable the demands of others).
 3. Impartial interpersonal reasons - everyone satisfy everyone's interests
+	- Seems like there are sometimes cases where we can favor our own interests over others.
 4. Reasons for action versus reasons for blame/shame

 Private vs Public reasons